guitarbeat/ImageProcessor/README.md

 ## Contributing

-1. Fork the repository
+1. Fork the repository.
-2. Create a feature branch
+2. Create a feature branch.
-3. Make your changes
+3. Make your changes.
-4. Submit a pull request
+4. Submit a pull request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact

+For any inquiries or issues, please contact [your-email@example.com].